danielrfranco/orbits-test/README.md

 ## How to run

 In order to run this project, you will need to clone this repo to your preferred directory.
-Use the following commands in you terminal.
+Use the following commands in your terminal.

 ### 1. Clone